AStcherbinine/omegapy/docs/doc_omega_data.md

         The observation ID.
     folder : str, optional (default 'auto')
         The subfolder where the data is.
-        | If 'auto' -> folder = 'vX.X', where X.X is the given value of code version.
+        | If 'auto' -> folder = 'vX', where X is the major release version of the used code.
     version : float, optional (default _Version)
         The version of the target file (if folder is 'auto'). base_folder : str, optional (default _omega_py_path)